tewha/tewha.net/_posts/2013/2013-02-22-presenting-blockassert.md

 `NSAssert` and `NSCAssert` are Foundation's assertion macros.
 They're kind of like C's assert macro, but provide an error message in the same form as `NSLog`.
 The difference between them is that `NSAssert` references `self`, which is only defined for Objective-C methods. `NSCAssert`, then, is `NSAssert` for C functions.

 Blocks are often defined in Objective-C methods, but they're not themselves Objective-C methods.
-They're more like C functions.
-Anything you want from the method scope are captured into the block expression.
-This means that `NSAssert` can access `self`.
-The block holds a strong reference to `self`, which can sometimes cause a circular reference.
+Although they're actually implemented as objects of their own, the syntax is more like a C functions.
+They don't define self, though anything you want from the method scope are captured strongly into the block expression.
+This means that if you use `NSAssert` you'll be capturing `self`.
+But that strong reference can cause a circular reference.

 A circular reference is formed the block owns the object and the object owns something that owns the block.
 None of the memory will ever be cleaned up.
 Even you *do* clean up the memory, you'll get a compiler warning that you need to ignore.